maugavilla/well_hello_stats/tutorials/7_1_reliability.md

     ## Q72    4 74317 2.94 0.90      3    3.01 1.48   1   4     3 -0.44    -0.66  0
     ## Q73    5 74277 2.78 0.95      3    2.85 1.48   1   4     3 -0.24    -0.91  0

-From the description of the items we can see that the values 1, 2, 3, and 4 occur in the data for these variables.
+From the description of the items we can see that the values range from 1 to 4 in the data for these variables (min and max).
 This means that all other responses have correctly been coded as missing `NA`.

 To reverse code the variables, will use the `recode()` function from the `car` package.